 The following article covers convertible term life insurance: what is it, who needs it and why one day you would want to convert your term policy to either whole life or universal life.

 What is Term Life Insurance?

 Term life insurance is defined as a contract between the owner of the policy and the insurer, for a policy on the life of the insured, whereupon the insured’s death, the insurer pays a lump sum death benefit to the beneficiary.

-The policy is for a set period of time, typically ranging from annual renewable term (1 year), 5 years, 10, 15, 20, 25 and 30 year term periods, although some companies have up to 40 year terms available.
+The policy is for a set period of time, typically ranging from annual renewable term (1 year), 5 years, 10, 15, 20, 25, and 30 year term periods, although some companies have up to 40 year terms available.

 Once the term expires, the coverage ends.
 The owner has the option to keep the policy at higher premiums, or in some cases, at a lower face amount.